pasisavolainen/InterfaceLogger/README.md

 logger.ReceiptReceived(DateTime.UtcNow);
 ```

+By default, even if you use ResX message source, *you don't need* to have all messages defined.
+Fallback
+message text is the name of interface method name.
+So if `ICustomerLog.PaymentCancelled` is not in resource,
+the message will be `PaymentCancelled`.

 # ResX message source

 - Messages in resx file should be 1:1 same as they are in the interface.